pbachu99/vagrant/Linux-Vagrants/adv-linux/README.md

-#The Vagrant files in the directory adv-linux are forked from oraclebase, but
+* just few vagrants to test popular Linux distributions/systems
+* vagrant script files copied from 'oraclebase' repo.
+It is his work!
+* modified them to spin up other Linux distributions/systems

-#modified them to build 3 drives and helps to explore advance Linux topics
+* the vagrant boxes/systems are with 3 drives built to explore/learn advance Linux topics
+* feel free to copy / fork!